josemazo/bmo/README.md

 ```

 The possible status of `BMO` are:
-* running
+* running,
-* finished: you need to remove the `container` for start `BMO` again
+* finished: you need to remove the `container` for start `BMO` again,
-* killed: you need to remove the `container` for start `BMO` again
+* killed: you need to remove the `container` for start `BMO` again,
-* non-existent: there isn't any `container` attached to `Docker`, so you can start a new one
+* non-existent: there isn't any `container` attached to `Docker`, so you can start a new one.

 3. List of the installed Python main packages
 ---------------------------------------------

-Once the `BMO Docker image` has been downloaded or builded, a bunch of Python packages will be installed in the `image`.
+Once the `BMO Docker image` has been downloaded or built, a bunch of Python packages will be installed in the `image`.
 Here is a list of the main ones:
 * beautifulsoup4
 * gensim
 * ipython[notebook]